fisadev/ponytor/README.rst

     ponytor PATH_TO_WATCH COMMAND_TO_RUN

-Example: this will run the working_on_this.py file each time it's changed (saved), printing the date of the run.
+Example: this will run the working_on_this.py file each time it's changed (saved).

 .. code-block:: bash

-    ponytor working_on_this.py "echo `date` && python working_on_this.py"
+    ponytor working_on_this.py "python working_on_this.py"

 Usage - as a python lib